Managing your Google my business page

 We have noticed people asking on GMB listings about their booking for the same day for example, so some are treating it as a way to communicate with a company directly, rather than using email, phone or a website contact form.

-Google bookings integrate with supported scheduling partners to provide appointments, reservations and insights through your GMB account, as demonstrated in the Google Maps screenshot further down the page.
+Google bookings integrate with supported scheduling partners to provide appointments, reservations and insights through your GMB account.

 Actively manage your Google My Business listing